victor-navarro/calmr/README.md

 `install.packages("devtools")`

-Afterwards, you can install directly from this repository via:
+Afterward, you can install directly from this repository via:

 `devtools::install_github("victor-navarro/calm", build_vignettes = TRUE)`